skurpi/secret-santa/README.md

 =====

-**secret-santa** can help you manage a list of secret santa participants by randomly assigning pairings and sending emails.
-It can avoid pairing couples to their significant other, and allows custom email messages to be specified.
+**secret-santa** can help you manage a list of secret santa participants by randomly assigning pairings and then sending emails or creating text files.
+It can avoid pairing couples to their significant other, and allows custom messages to be specified.
 If this is not your first year then it will also make sure that people don't get the same people two years in a row.

 Dependencies
 ------------